iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.cam.cl.covid19sounds___1.1.19/report.md

 <img src="2_star_reviews_wordcloud.png" alt="uk.ac.cam.cl.covid19sounds 2 reviews"/>
 </p>

+> So, well, this app only gets your data: you send your talk, your cough, your data, and that's it.
+It gives you back nothing.
+You contribute to science.
+The problem here is: why don't they give me back the result of my data, based on the data they accumulated?
+This is not fair, no matter how much the data is valuable/correct.
+Just give me the output, even if just for curiosity.
+You state that the app is 98% correct.
+So there's no reason to be so shy.
+Also: this app would render the swab completely useless.
+Maybe the app doesn't give back the results so to not destroy the market of a perfectly useless device like the swab?
+I can see no other reason.<br> :date: __2020-12-31 18:10:40__

 > The app asked me to complete the same survey every morning.
 I would have been happy to provide weekly responses, but found daily prompts too stressful given my very limited understanding of how this might help.<br> :date: __2020-11-27 18:27:29__